deercreeklabs/f1-seller-client/shopper.md

 See [bindCartStateEvent](#bindcartstateevent) for information on binding a handler to this event.

-### StockStateEvent
+### InStockStateEvent
-Sent approximately once per second if there have been any stock state changes in the last second.
-This event is an object with one property:
+Represents the set of SKUs that are currently in stock (quantity is greater than 0).
+This event is sent whenever the set of SKUs that are in stock changes.
+It will be sent at most once per second.
+The event is an object with one property:
-* `lineItems`: An array of [LineItems](#lineitem) representing the stock levels of all SKUs.
+* `inStockSkus`: An array of integers representing the SKUs that are currently in stock.
-See [bindStockStateEvent](#bindstockstateevent) for information on binding a handler to this event.
+See [bindInStockStateEvent](#bindinstockstateevent) for information on binding a handler to this event.

 ### CartExpiredEvent